Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Background

 \subsection{Backdoor Attack on Downstream Victim Model}

 Backdoor attacks against classification models have been extensively studied.
 Early methods relied on dirty-label poisoning~\cite{gu2017badnets}, where triggers are injected and labels are flipped, making them ineffective in diffusion-based augmentation pipelines due to obvious label–content mismatches.
-As a result, clean-label backdoor attacks~\cite{huynh2024combat,zeng2023narcissus,turner2019labelconsistent,barni2019trainingcorruption} have become the dominant threat model, embedding triggers without modifying labels while preserving class plausibility.
-Representative approaches design imperceptible or semantic-consistent triggers that remain effective under standard training and evade many existing defenses.
+As a result, clean-label backdoor attacks~\cite{huynh2024combat,zeng2023narcissus,turner2019labelconsistent,barni2019trainingcorruption} have become the dominant threat model, embedding triggers without modifying labels while preserving label consistency.